Last updated on September 17th, 2023

 Many people know that Montenegro is a gourmet paradise but only in winter you usually understand the full meaning of this expression.

-It’s so nice to go to some local restaurant, order delicious meat, fresh vegetables, fortified wine, have a bite of Negush cheese and drink a cup of coffee.
-Large cafes and restaurants are usually open all year round, and they are all equipped with heat lamps (tables on the streets) and fireplaces (indoors).
+It’s so nice to go to some local restaurant, order delicious food, fresh vegetables, fortified wine, have a bite of Negush cheese and drink a cup of coffee.
+Large cafes and restaurants are usually open all year round, and they are all equipped with heat lamps on the streets and fireplaces (indoors).
 These are incredibly cozy and comfortable establishments, and the cost of dishes will be about 1/3 lower than in the high summer season.

 Go Wine Tasting